 Females should not be bred before the age of 4 months, nor after the age of 1 year.
 No female shall be allowed to carry more than 3 litters.

 Any breeder should have good knowledge of genetics and is expected to avoid lethal and deleterious pairings.

 As breeders are expected to exemplify the highest quality of animal care, ethical breeders are expected to provide the same standard of husbandry as would be expected of pet owners.

 High quality food shall be provided at all times.
-We use and recommend Harlan Teklad 8640, but another high protein block may be used.
+We use and recommend Harlan Teklad 8640 (no longer available) or Mazuri Rat and Mouse, but another high protein block may be used.

 Animals should receive regular human contact and out-of-cage time.
 This is not just a kindness, but a genuine need.

 Syrians should always be housed solitarily after 6-8 weeks of age.
 During mating, the animals should be placed in a neutral location and constantly supervised.
 They should then be returned to their respective cages.

 Breeders should charge a flat rate for all adoptions.
 "Rare" colors or patterns do not exist; truly exceptional animals should be held back for breeding.

 Correct terminology should be used in all public and personal correspondence, except for clarification purposes.
 Syrian hamsters should be called such--"Teddy bear," "Fancy bear," "Black bear," Calico," and other such names are confusing and incorrect.
 Dwarf hamsters should be listed by species--Roborovski, Winter White, or Campbell's.
 If they are hybrids, this should be disclosed.